lhwdev/llang/book.md

 # Llang Compiler Book

-> **Note**: this is nothing but a method for me to explain myself how this whole ast structure, lexer, parser and
+> **Note**: this is nothing but a method for me to explain myself how this whole ast structure,
+> lexer, parser and
 > compiler works.
 Nothing educational.

 ## Tokens and Lexer

+> Note that tokenizer(lexer) phase is integrated into Cst parsing phase.

 Tokens are like 'words' in English.
 They are flat(not nested/structured).
 It says how to split raw code into meaningful components.